-- (e) Where a supervisor or Cost Centre Manager believes that counselling has not produced the desired improvements in performance, the staff member will be advised in writing as to the areas of performance that are considered unsatisfactory, the nature of the improvement required, the time within such improvement must occur, the date proposed for a review of the specific areas of performance, the availability of any relevant development or other resources to assist the staff member in improving, and the possible consequences, including dismissal, of unsatisfactory performance. - (f) No earlier than the date set in the written advice specified in the above clause, the supervisor or Cost Centre Manager will review whether or not the required improvement in the staff member's performance has been made. - (g) Where the supervisor or Cost Centre Manager is satisfied that the required improvements have been made, the staff member will be advised, in writing, and no further action will be taken under this clause. - (h) Where the supervisor or Cost Centre Manager believes that the performance of the staff member continues to be unsatisfactory, the Cost Centre Manager will advise the relevant Executive Member and provide them with a written report outlining the areas of performance seen as unsatisfactory, the record of attempts to remedy the problem, and the recommended disciplinary action in accordance with the following clause.
-A copy of this report will also be provided to the staff member who will have ten working days to respond to the report, including reasons why disciplinary action should not be taken.

-- (i) On receipt of the report and the staff member's response the relevant Executive Member may then decide to take no further action or refer the matter to the VCP, or nominee, who may then decide to take disciplinary action as follows: - (i) formal censure or counselling; or - (ii) demotion by one or more classification levels or increments; or - (iii) withholding of an increment; or - (iv) termination of employment. - (j) The VCP, or nominee, will advise the staff member in writing of any decision.
-Such a decision will take effect no earlier than ten working days from the date of the VCP's, or nominee's, written advice and the VCP's, or nominee's, decision will be final. - (k) Before the VCP takes any action under clause 5.6(i), an independent review of the process will be undertaken to ensure the principles of procedural fairness have been applied, including whether there were any mitigating circumstances and appropriate timeframes applied through the process, and a report will be provided to the VCP and the staff member. - (I) The independent review will be undertaken by an Independent External Reviewer, appointed by the VCP from a pool of suitably qualified Independent Reviewers.
+- (e) Where a supervisor or Cost Centre Manager believes that counselling has not produced the desired improvements in performance, the staff member will be advised in writing as to the areas of performance that are considered unsatisfactory, the nature of the improvement required, the time within such improvement must occur, the date proposed for a review of the specific areas of performance, the availability of any relevant development or other resources to assist the staff member in improving, and the possible consequences, including dismissal, of unsatisfactory performance. - (f) No earlier than the date set in the written advice specified in clause 5.6(e). the supervisor or Cost Centre Manager will review whether or not the required improvement in the staff member's performance has been made. - (g) Where the supervisor or Cost Centre Manager is satisfied that the required improvements have been made, the staff member will be advised, in writing, and no further action will be taken under this clause. - (h) Where the supervisor or Cost Centre Manager believes that the performance of the staff member continues to be unsatisfactory, the Cost Centre Manager will advise the relevant Executive Member and provide them with a written report outlining the areas of performance seen as unsatisfactory, the record of attempts to remedy the problem, and the recommended disciplinary action in accordance with clause 5.6(i).
+A copy of this report will also be provided to the staff member who will have ten working days to respond to the report, including reasons why disciplinary action should not be taken. - (i) On receipt of the report and the staff member's response the relevant Executive Member may then decide to take no further action or refer the matter to the VCP, or nominee, who may then decide to take disciplinary action as follows: - (i) counselling; - (ii) formal censure; or - (iii) demotion by one or more classification levels or increments; or - (iv) withholding of an increment; or - (v) termination of employment. - (j) Where the VCP determines on the basis of findings of fact that disciplinary action should occur in accordance with clause 5.6(i) (ii) (v) an independent review of the process will be undertaken in a timely manner to ensure the principles of procedural fairness have been applied, including whether there were any mitigating circumstances and appropriate timeframes applied through the process, and a report will be provided to the VCP and the staff member. - (k) The independent review will be undertaken by an Independent External Reviewer, appointed by the VCP from a pool of suitably qualified Independent Reviewers.
 The pool of Independent External Reviewers will be jointly chosen by the University and Union.
-Either party may veto a second use of a particular reviewer on the basis of concerns about their fairness. - (m) Where the Independent External Reviewer determines that procedural fairness has not occurred, the VCP will ensure the steps of procedural fairness are undertaken before any disciplinary action is taken by the VCP. - (n) The staff member may choose to be assisted by a representative, in accordance with this Agreement, throughout the unsatisfactory performance process outlined above.
+Either party may veto a second use of a particular reviewer on the basis of concerns about their fairness. - (I) Where the Independent External Reviewer determines that procedural fairness has not occurred, the VCP will ensure the steps of procedural fairness are undertaken before any disciplinary action is taken by the VCP.